 However, no man equaled the influence of Edward, the Prince of Wales.
 Prince Edward’s rebellious fashion taste influenced millions of men around the world.
 The gravitation of American men toward color, patterns, Fair Isle sweaters, and the knickers known as plus-fours (which fell four inches below the knee) can all be attributed to the suave prince who would later abdicate the throne for the American woman he loved.

 For formal evening wear, a top hat and tailcoat was common in the early 1920s.
-Under the tailcoat, a well-dressed gentleman wore a starched, white shirt with pleated yokes or a shirt with a bow tie and white wing collars.
+Under the tailcoat, a well-dressed gentleman wore a starched white shirt with pleated yokes, or a shirt with a bow tie and white wing collars.
 That gave way to the less pretentious tuxedo by the end of the decade.
 Day suits were dark during the winter months.
 Color – even pink – was acceptable for a summer suit.
-Pants were worn high at the waist and it was ok to show off argyle pattern socks in the Jazz Age.
+Pants were worn high at the waist and it was OK to show off argyle patterned socks in the Jazz Age.

 Shop 1920’s style men’s clothing for your own 1920s look.